 Introducing Baton’s no-code payment hold and release rules – just one of the ways Core-Payments provide risk managers with effective payment controls

-The need for smart and scalable solutions for mitigating payment risk
+The need for smart and scalable solutions for mitigating payment system risk

 With Core-Payments, firms are able to programme into the solution the information that might otherwise be held by a select few individuals within an organisation.
 This makes the solution smarter, more automated, and more scalable.